Uncertainty quantification and stability of neural operators for prediction of three-dimensional turbulence: Introductuion

 Despite their computational advantages, purely data-driven deep learning surrogate models encounter significant challenges when applied to complex turbulent flows.
 The inherently chaotic and nonlinear dynamics of turbulence lead to the sensitivity to perturbations and rapid error accumulation due to time stepping, which severely compromises long-term predictive stability \cite{liLearningDissipativeDynamics2022a,fanNeuralDifferentiableModeling2025,leiLongtimeIntegrationNonlinear2025}.
 Most existing models are optimized for short-term trajectory accuracy, yet often fail to maintain reliability over extended time horizons.
 Stability, therefore, becomes a key criterion for evaluating the trustworthiness of surrogate models in CFD.
 Both traditional numerical methods and pretrained neural operators suffer from instability during time-marching procedures, as small prediction errors accumulate over time \cite{sivashinskyNonlinearAnalysisHydrodynamic1977}.
 As a result, ensuring consistent long-term statistical accuracy and robustness is more critical than achieving short-term pointwise precision \cite{chattopadhyayChallengesLearningMultiscale2024c, matsumotoStableReproducibilityTurbulence2024}.
 These limitations highlight the urgent need for developing turbulence surrogate models that can simultaneously offer computational efficiency, long-term stability, and reliable statistical performance across chaotic regimes.

-As turbulent flows are inherently uncertain, the SciML paradigm also faces significant challenges related to uncertainty \cite{ZOU2025117479}.
-The chaotic dynamics of turbulence introduce substantial variability in the predictions generated by surrogate models, making uncertainty quantification (UQ) essential for establishing model reliability and trustworthiness.
-In the context of pretrained neural operators, total predictive uncertainty can typically be decomposed into two main components: aleatoric and epistemic uncertainty.
-Aleatoric uncertainty stems from the intrinsic randomness or noise present in the data, and is fundamentally irreducible.
-In contrast, epistemic uncertainty arises from model limitations, including insufficient or noisy training data, architectural choices, or overparameterization of the neural network.
+As turbulent flows are inherently uncertain, the SciML paradigm also faces significant challenges related to uncertainty \cite{ZOU2025117479,zouLeveragingViscousHamilton2024,zouMultiheadPhysicsinformedNeural2025,toscanoInferringVivoMurine,mengFastMultifidelityMethod2021,yinOnedimensionalModelingFractional2019}.
+The chaotic dynamics of turbulence introduce substantial variability in surrogate-model predictions, making uncertainty quantification (UQ) essential for establishing model reliability and trustworthiness.
+For pretrained neural operators, overall predictive uncertainty is commonly decomposed into two main components: aleatoric and epistemic uncertainty \cite{PSAROS2023111902,zouNeuralUQComprehensiveLibrary2024}.
+Aleatoric uncertainty stems from the intrinsic randomness or noise present in the data, and is fundamentally irreducible \cite{PSAROS2023111902,zouNeuralUQComprehensiveLibrary2024}.
+In contrast, epistemic uncertainty arises from model limitations, including insufficient or noisy training data, architectural choices, or overparameterization of the neural network \cite{PSAROS2023111902,zouNeuralUQComprehensiveLibrary2024}.
 Furthermore, physical model misspecification when the neural model fails to adequately capture the governing physics can further contribute to predictive uncertainty \cite{PSAROS2023111902}.
 Given these challenges, rigorous UQ becomes a cornerstone for ensuring robust and interpretable predictions in SciML-based modeling of turbulent flows.